sekhri101/personal-goals/accomplishments/README.md

 # 2018 Accomplishments

+## February 2018

+- 02/12/18: Sent off the draft for the second opensource.com article; debugged a really weird thing
+- 02/11/18: Published a recipe on [my blog](https://www.laceyhenschel.com/blog/2018/2/11/recipe-mushroom-queso-flameado)
+- 02/09/18: Guess who can write a detail_route in under an hour?
+This girl.

 ## January 2018

 - 01/31/18: Wrote [10 Tips for Making the Django Admin More Secure](https://opensource.com/article/18/1/10-tips-making-django-admin-more-secure) for opensource.com with Jeff